 We used to have broccoli as part of our Thanksgiving dinner every year, but it mostly went untouched.
 That is, until one year when someone had the brilliant idea of also serving cheese sauce!
 It was a total game-changer.
 No one could get enough, and every last bite of broccoli got gobbled down.

-This broccoli casserole takes things to the next level.
-Delicious roasted broccoli is blanketed with a rich cheese sauce, topped with a buttery Ritz cracker topping, and baked to perfection.
-To keep things on the lighter side, I swapped out the traditional rice for cauliflower rice.
+This healthy broccoli casserole takes things to the next level.
+Delicious roasted broccoli is blanketed with a rich cheese sauce, then topped with a buttery Ritz cracker topping and baked to perfection.
+To keep things on the lighter side, I swapped out the traditional white rice for cauliflower rice.
 It adds the perfect texture while keeping the recipe relatively low carb.

 If you have any picky eaters in your family, this will be a vegetable side dish that they devour – if you’re quick, you might even get a second helping for yourself, too.

 What you’ll love about this broccoli casserole recipe:

 - Family Friendly – Who doesn’t love veggies when they’re covered in gooey cheese?